onespacemedia/cms/docs/walkthrough.md

 ## Next steps

 If you haven't already, you'll want to clone the [tiny CMS project](https://github.com/onespacemedia/tiny-cms-project) and have a look around.
 It's a slightly-more-fleshed out version of the example we've written here.
-It is extremely highly commented and could serve as a mini walkthrough all by itself.
+It has an absurd comment-to-code ratio and could serve as a mini walkthrough all by itself.

 For a real-world example of much more complex models and views, you might want to look at our [project template](https://github.com/onespacmedia/project-template).